LINCHPIN

 Resilience + Integrity

-Monthly, each participant presents a “failure report” — a structured account of something that went wrong, why, what they learned, and what they’ll do differently.
+Monthly, each participant presents a “failure report,” a structured account of something that went wrong, why, what they learned, and what they’ll do differently.
 The cohort provides feedback.
-This exercise normalizes failure as data, not shame, and develops the habit of honest self-assessment.
+The exercise reframes failure as data and develops the habit of honest self-assessment.

 Format: